hanselviva/v4/content/projects/Rent-A-Game.md

 showInProjects: true
 ---

-A fully functional rental store built on React with Redux state management.
-This app has also client authentication using Axios.
-The database API is pulled from FreeToGame.com which I tweaked to cater the needs of the app.
+A fully functional frontend rental store built on React with Redux state management.
+Also implements basic API calls.
+The database is pulled from FreeToGame.com which I tweaked to cater the needs of the app.